 Here are just a few tips that can help your dog relax and enjoy the grooming process:

-- Ensure your dog gets lots of exercises before you start to groom them.
+- Ensure your dog gets lots of exercise before you start to groom them.

 - Positive reinforcement works wonders.
 Offer treats for good behavior.